Q: Heliamphora: conservation

 horticulturists have sent me absolutely insulting emails for even asking questions about the legality of tepui trips and plants.

 So I am squarely in the middle!
-It is an unpleasant place to sit.
+It was an unpleasant place to sit--and ultimately one of the reasons I decided to step back from a formerly

 Page citations: Huber, O. 2001; McPherson, S. 2006;